ThomasStokes1998/Projects/Speed Solving Analysis/ELO Rankings/README.md

 Home ELO = Weighting * ( 1 - 1 / (1 + e^{λ(away - home)}) ) \
 Away ELO = -Weighting * 1 / (1 + e^{λ(home - away)}) ) \
-Where Home ELO and Away ELO are the amounts to be added respectively, home and away are the current ELOs of the two competitors and λ is a parameter that enusres a sensible amout of ELO is added / subtracted.
+Where Home ELO and Away ELO are the amounts to be added respectively, home and away are the current ELOs of the two competitors and λ is a parameter that enusres a sensible amout of ELO is added / subtracted and is set as 0.02 in the current version of the script.